Finndersen/aws_sam_custom_build_method/README.md

-# Custom AWS SAM build for Multi-lambda Monorepo
+# Multi-lambda Monorepo Custom SAM Build Method

-This basic project template demonstrates a custom AWS ASM build method which allows each Lambda to only contain the source code it needs.
+A basic project template to demonstrate a custom AWS ASM build method which allows each Lambda to only contain the source code it needs.

 ## Issue with Standard build method